nilseriks/schrodinger/README.md

 # Documentation
 For the documentation look up the Sphinx API-Documentation.
 For this enter:
-1. Go into 'schrodinger/docs'
-1. `make html`
-2. `'your browser' _build/html/index.html`
+* `'your browser' _build/html/index.html` in the 'schrodinger'directory

-# License

-For license informations view the 'LICENSE' file.